-When they return to the United States, holders of any of these visa categories must present their respective nonimmigrant visa to the United States and have no limitations to continue being eligible in the country.
+Upon returning to the U.S. holders of these visas must present their respective non-immigrant visas and have no limitations to remain admissible in the country.

-As long as these people have an adjustment request pending, they will not be considered to have abandoned it, even in cases where they did not request the advance parole document before leaving the US.
+While these people have an application for adjustment pending, they will not be considered to have abandoned it.
+Even in cases where they did not request the advanced parole document before leaving the United States.

-Yes, you can.
-The problem is that as a foreigner who leaves the United States after being illegal in the country you could be banned from re-entering.
-This includes cases in which the foreigner obtained the advance parole immigration document.
+Yes you can.
+The problem is that a foreigner who leaves the United States after being illegal in the country could be prohibited from re-entering.
+This includes the cases in which the foreigner obtained the advance parole immigration document.

-Before leaving the United States, foreigners with a history of illegal presence should consult a Los Angeles immigration lawyer.
-He can guide you about your situation to prevent mistakes.
+Before leaving the United States, foreigners with a history of illegal presence should consult an experienced attorney.
+The lawyer will be able to guide you about your situation to avoid making mistakes.

-Generally, foreigners who are already outside the US cannot obtain an advance parole.
-However, for urgent humanitarian reasons or due to a significant public benefit, a foreigner can obtain it.
+In general, foreigners who are already outside the U.S. cannot obtain the advance parole.
+However, for urgent humanitarian reasons or due to a significant public benefit, a foreigner may obtain it.

-Those who apply for parole cannot use the advance parole seeking to avoid delays or bypass normal visa issuance procedures.
-To process advance parole, the foreigner outside the United States must submit their biometric data if they are between 14 and 79 years old.
-You must do so at the place where indicated by USCIS or the State Department.
+To process the advance parole, a foreigner outside the United States must submit their biometric information if they are between 14 and 79 years old.
+You must do it where USCIS or the State Department tells you to.

 Definitely not.
-Even if the foreigner obtains the immigration stop, he is still subject to inspection by the Customs and Border Protection Service (CBP).
-This can happen at any US port of entry, in order to determine your admissibility in the country.
+Even when the foreigner obtains the immigration parole, he is still subject to being inspected by the Customs and Border Protection Service (CBP).
+This can occur at any U.S. port of entry, in order to determine your eligibility in the country.

-Foreigners considered inadmissible could be denied entry to the country.
-Also open an expedited expulsion process or be subject to an expulsion process before an immigration court.
+Foreigners deemed inadmissible could be denied entry into the country.
+Also open an expedited removal process or be subject to removal proceedings in an immigration court.

 How long does the advance parole take to process?

 Obtaining the advance parole document can take about 90 days.
-However, such granting could be accelerated if it meets the requirements demanded by the United States Citizenship and Immigration Services (USCIS):
+However, such permit could be expedited if you meet the requirements of the United States Citizenship and Immigration Services (USCIS):